-BNE: Eating fish on a weekly basis may stop servility / senility setting in / out during our older years.
-This is the conclusion of research conducted by the Rush University Medical Center in Chicago.
-The study found that older people who eat fish regularly reduce their amount of cognitive recline / decline.
-Researchers reduced / deduced that over a lifetime of eating fish people could be the equivalent / equidistant of three to four years mentally younger in age.
-Lead researcher Martha Clare Morris said: "We found that people who ate one fish meal a week had a 10 percent slower annual decline in thinking.
-Those who ate two fish meals a week showed a 13 percent slower annual decline.
-People who rarely / really eat fish have a somewhat faster decline in their thinking ability over time."
+BNE: Eating fish every week may keep our brain more active during our older/ bolder years.
+This is the conclusion of research conducted / constructed by the Rush University Medical Center in Chicago.
+The study found that older people who eat / catch fish regularly have quicker and better memories.
+Over/ Under a lifetime of eating fish, people could be three to four years mentally younger in age.
+Lead researcher Martha Clare Morris said: "We found that people who ate one fish meal / bone a week had a 10 percent slower annual decline in thinking....People who rarely eat fish have a...faster decline in their thinking ability over time / clock."

-Morris's team collected dietary / dietician data on 6,158 people aged 65 and older and tested their memory gain / loss over six years.
-She said: "This early stage in the research shows that eating fish may help to slow people's decline in thinking ability as they old / age."
-She attributes her findings to several fatty / slim acids contained in fish, that have been shown to be essential for the brain's development.
-Eating fish has previously been associated with a lower risk of developing Alzheimer's disease, dementia or having a brush / stroke.
-Other studies have linked the acids with an ability to retain information in our old age.
-Oily fish, like salmon and tuna, are a rich / luxury source of the acids.
+Morris's team collected information on the diets and memory gain / loss of 6,158 people aged 65 and older.
+She concluded: "Eating / Catching fish may help to slow people's decline in thinking ability as they old / age."
+She thinks several fatty / slim acids contained in fish may help the brain's development.
+Eating fish has previously been associated with a lower risk / brisk of developing Alzheimer's disease or having a stroke.
+Oily fish, like salmon and tuna, are a luxury / rich source of the acids.
 The report on the benefits of consuming fish appears in the October 10 online issue of the Archives of Neurology.